Jean Hotman, Marquis de Villers-St-Paul: Later life

 Upon the death of his father in 1590, he returned to France to settle the estate and became the guardian of his three unmarried sisters.
 One of these, Suzanne has a marriage contract dated 1594 in Paris.
 She is perhaps the most well-known of his sisters, having known modern descendants in Canada and the United States, which has made her and especially her husband, the subject of a few scholarly articles.

-In his treatise that was translated into English in 1603 as "The Ambassador", John Hotman warned diplomats against hiring servants from the country to which they were assigned for fear these hirelings would act as spies.
+Hotman wrote a treatise that was published in 1603 called L'ambassadeur (The Ambassador); it was the first diplomatic manual written in the French language and was also translated into English.
+In it he warned diplomats against hiring servants from the country to which they were assigned for fear these hirelings would act as spies.
 He even recommended that ambassadors take their wives with them to supervise their households in order to prevent its members from revealing sensitive information to outsiders.
+On the topic of court entertainment, Hotman maintained that, while there were advantages to engaging with festivities, ambassadors should not be swayed by flattery or impressive displays.
+Ambassadors were also advised to avoid drinking or playing games since it could reflect poorly on the head of state they were representing.

 At one point, he apparently received in France the title of Comte (Count) d'Hotman.
 Sometime before 1619, he was French ambassador to the Duchy of Berg at Düsseldorf.